lgerrets/sts_card_picker/README.md

 # SlayTheSpire Card Picker

+## Features

+- Process vanilla .run files to try to determine what was the state of the deck and relics at each card rewards and shop decisions
+- Train and use deep AIs from human data
+  - Uses 'multi head attention' to best deal with the varying size of the inputs (eg deck size and relics)
+- GUI assistant that hooks into STS to make predictions at card rewards and shops, using CommunicationMod

 ## What?

 The goal is to teach an AI to pick cards at card rewards after combats, or at shops, or generally at any point where a 'draft' type of decision must be made.
 We aim to make it learn based on data of (hopefully expert) human runs.